ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

 - standar for files for apps and configs

 ## NETWORK PROTOCOLS
+- AS = autonomous system, ASN = autonomous system number
+    - IANA assigns blocks of ASNs to RIRs(regional internet registries) which in turn assign ASNs to LIR(local internet registires)
+    - BGP routers advertise path vectors b/w ASes to each other
+    - routing within as AS is an IGRP(interior gateway routing protocol)
 ### LAYER 7
 - WebDAV - HTTP based protocol for data manipulation
 - CalDAV - based on WebDAV for sharing and syncing calander data